 But it’s the Pro variants that now deliver a true treat for your peepers.
 Both ship with ProMotion support, which outside of the Apple universe translates to adaptive refresh rates.
 This means the updated displays can intelligently drop down to a super-efficient 10Hz for maximum battery saving, or bump frame rates all the way up to a silky smooth 120Hz when you need – ideal for fluid in-game visuals.

-Those Pro panels are also the brightest ever fitted to any iPhone.
+Those Pro panels are also super bright.
 At 1000 nits, brightness is up to 25% higher outdoors.

 Camera: double or triple